penguinness/FullStackOpen/README.md

 In Part 4, I made some backend applications, wrote tests for them, integrated user administration and token authentication.

-What I learned: Project structuring
+What I learned: Project structuring, Lodash

 Note: Part 4's Notes project is a vastly improved version of Part 3's Notes project.